vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-08-interfaces.md

-The procedure for implementing an interface is the same as for inheriting from classes with abstract methods in - if the class is to be useful it must provide implementations for all methods that are described but not yet implemented.
+The procedure for implementing an interface is the same as for inheriting from classes with abstract methods in - if the class is to be useful, it must provide implementations for all methods that are described but not yet implemented.

 A simple interface definition looks like: